 All things cricket in Kent

-On the 30th May, England will be batting for gold at the Cricket World Cup.
-To celebrate the event taking place on home-soil (England and Wales), we’re talking all things ‘crickety’ in Kent-it’s going to be ‘wicket’.
+To celebrate England winning the 2019 Cricket World Cup, we’re talking all things ‘crickety’ in Kent-it’s going to be ‘wicket’.
 So why not swing into the weekend and check out some of these sporty-themed hotspots around the county?

 The Cricketer Pub